cloudfoundry-incubator/kubecf/doc/pre-render-scripts.md

 [Pre render scripts] are kubecf's equivalent of its predecessors' (SCF v2) [patches] scripts.
-They, like them, enable developers and maintainers to apply general patches to the sources of a job (i.e. configuration templates, script sources, etc.) before that job was rendered and then executed.
+They, like them, enable developers and maintainers to apply general patches to the sources of a job (e.g. configuration templates, script sources, etc.) before that job was rendered and then executed.

 At the core, the feature allows the user to execute custom scripts